craft-snippets/Craft-image-toolbox/docs/docs/Picture.md

 This will generate identical HTML as with using `media` setting.

+## Width and height attributes

+Each picture source can have `width` and `height` attribute based on dimensions of transformed image for this source.
+This can be useful for some lazy loading solutions, althought by default this functionality is disabled.
+You can enable it by settings `useWidthHeightAttributes` to `true` in plugin settings.

 ## Webp variants of images

+Why do we go through hassle of generating separate webp version of image?
+Tahts because using webp format can save you 30% to 50% of file size compared to jpg.
+This can mean large increases in the page load time.

-Generating **webp** version of image actually depends on a few things.
+Generating **webp** version of image by the plugin actually depends on a few things.
 Webp variant will be outputted along with image in original format if:

 * Provided image is not in SVG format.
 It would not make much sense to transform SVG which is a vector graphic format into webp which is used for raster images.
 * Our server supports webp image transforms.
 Webp support can be tested by using Craft `craft.app.images.supportsWebP()` method in your Twig templates - same method that Image toolbox uses internally.
 If Craft somehow wrongly detects lack of webp support, while server actually does suport it, webp generation can be forced by setting `forceWebp` to `true` in plugin config.